mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 The `EtherType` is a 2-octet value, assigned by the IEEE Registration Authority (RA), that provides context for interpretation of a data field of a frame (protocol identification).
 IEEE Std 802.3 is capable of natively representing the EtherType within its MAC frame format, which is used to support EPD.
 IEEE Std 802.3 also natively supports ISO/IEC 8802-2 LPD (over a limited range of frame sizes).

 Examples of EtherTypes are 0x0800 and 0x8DD, which are used to identify IPv4 and IPv6, respectively.

 A detailed description of the EPD is covered by the specification [IEEE 802][802].
 More information on EtherTypes can also be found on the [IEEE RA web site][IEEERA].

-> **Note**: EtherType **0xB62C** is recommended by the [OPC UA PubSub][OPC.UA.PubSub] to identify Ethernet mapping forPubSub protocol.
+> **Note**: EtherType **0xB62C** is recommended by the [OPC UA PubSub][OPC.UA.PubSub] to identify Ethernet mapping for PubSub protocol.
 Unfortunately, at the date of this document publication, this EtherType number is not listed as an entry in the official registry available here [IEEE 802 Numbers][802Numbers].
 This number is classified by the IEEE as the OUI Extended EtherType.

 [IEEE 802][802] defines three assigned EtherType groups of vendor-specific protocol identifier: